-I don't remember the whole story, but Cyril won in the end.
+I have not researched the whole story because Christian-history.org focuses mostly on the pre-Nicene, Nicene, and post-Reformation period, but Cyril won in the end.
 Nestorius was excommunicated, and some of the churches of Assyria, who don't mind being referred to as Nestorian, remain excommunicated to this day.

 The irony of this is that 19 years later, at the council of Chalcedon, the bishop of Alexandria was excommunicated over a similar issue having to do with the human and divine natures of Jesus.
 That schism remains unhealed as well, and the descendants of the excommunicated Alexandrian bishop are now known as the Coptic Orthodox.